Skip to main content

 returning to work after spinal cord injury

-After recovering from a spinal cord injury (SCI), many people are ready to get back to living their life and resume employment.
-As a working mom who’s been living with a spinal cord injury for 22 years, I know that returning to work after an SCI can be exciting but also rather daunting.
+After recovering from a spinal cord injury (SCI), many people are ready to get back to living their lives and resume employment.
+As a working mom who’s been living with a spinal cord injury for over 20 years, I know that returning to work after an SCI can be exciting but also rather daunting.

 5 Tips for Returning to Work After a Spinal Cord Injury (SCI)